Newquay: 19th century

 To the north of the harbour there were fish cellars in the 19th century, where pilchards were salted and packed in casks.
 The two remaining areas are Fly cellars and Active cellars, although the others have disappeared.

-A mansion called the Tower was built for the Molesworth family in 1835: it included a castellated tower and a private chapel as they were practising Roman Catholics and no church for that denomination existed in the area.
+A mansion called the Tower was built for the Molesworth family in 1835: it included a castellated tower and a private chapel as they were Roman Catholics and no church for that denomination existed in the area.
 The Tower later became the golf club house.
-After the arrival of passenger trains in 1876, the village around the port of Newquay started to grow quickly.
+After the arrival of passenger trains in June 1876, the town started to develop with many rows of private houses and hotels began to emerge.

+Victorian hotels

 Several major hotels were built around the end of the 19th century, the first being the Great Western Hotel which opened in 1879 on Station Road, now Cliff Road.
-Other early 'grand' hotels included the Victoria (1899), the Atlantic (1892) and the Headland (1900) near Fistral, while many smaller hotels were emerging, many were created around this period by converting large houses, with many originally built by wealthy visitors as holiday homes, particularly along Narrowcliff.
+The original hotel was enlarged and altered in the 1930s.
+Other early first-class hotels included the Victoria (1899), the Atlantic (1892) and the Headland (1900) near Fistral, Many smaller hotels were also being opened.
+Some were created around the turn of the century by converting large houses, many of which had been built originally by wealthy visitors as holiday homes, particularly along Narrowcliff.

-1901–2000
+20th century

 Three churches were built early in the twentieth century, including the present day parish church of St Michael the Archangel, which was consecrated in 1911.
 Growth of the town eastwards soon reached the area around the railway station: Station Road became Cliff Road around 1930, and the houses beyond, along Narrowcliff, were also converted into hotels.
 Narrowcliff was known for a while as Narrowcliff Promenade, and then Narrowcliff Road.
 On some pre-war maps, it is spelt Narrowcliffe.

-At the time of the First World War the last buildings at the edge of the town were a little further along present-day Narrowcliff, including the Hotel Edgcumbe.
+At the time of the First World War the last buildings at the edge of the town were a little further along present-day Narrowcliff.
 Post-war development saw new houses and streets built in the Chester Road area, accompanied by ribbon development along the country lane which led to St Columb Minor, some 2 mi away.
 This thoroughfare was modernised and named Henver Road, also some time in the 1930s.
 Development continued in this direction until the Second World War, by which time much of Henver Road had houses on both sides, with considerable infilling also taking place between there and the sea.

 A thriving knitting industry became established in Newquay in the early part of the 20th century.
 In 1905, Madame Hawke began selling machine-knitted garments in a shop in the centre of the town.
 Debenhams was sent a sample of her work and commissioned her as a supplier.
 She opened a factory in Crantock Street, which has since been converted into housing.
 Several competing knitting companies were also set up in the town in this period.